leandernikolaus/reconflab/reconfstorage/README.md

 ```

 * Try first without looking how the same is done for the read.
-* Does your implementation handle the case where configuration C1 reference C2, which again references C3?
+* Does your implementation handle the case where configuration C1 references C2, which again references C3?

 *Optional: If you find a started configuration, you can skip older configurations and also update the default configuration of the client.*